larryhastings/big/README.md

 a rule, methods that operate on one or more nodes always operate on the *current* node.

-Here are some examples.
+Here are just a few examples.
 In these examples, `it` is always a forwards iterator:

 * `it.pop` pops and returns the value the iterator currently points at, then moves the iterator *back* one node.